Ben-Sterling/wishful-thinking-lying/README.md

 # Chemicals Project: Modeling Wishful Thinking in Lying

-This repository contains the full experimental and analytical pipeline supporting the study **"People Use Theory of Mind to Craft Lies Exploiting Audience Desires"** (Berke, Sterling, Chandra & Jara-Ettinger 2025, Cognitive Science Society).
+This repository contains the full experimental and analytical pipeline supporting the study **"People Use Theory of Mind to Craft
+Lies Exploiting Audience Desires"**.
 The project investigates how individuals strategically tailor lies based on what they believe others want to hear, incorporating a Bayesian cognitive model that accounts for wishful thinking in inference and deception.

 ## Project Overview